August 1, 2019

 react-native link react-native-gesture-handler

-Again, no further steps are required to make react-navigation library work with iOS; but with Android, you have to make the following modifications inside the file android/app/src/main/java/com/rnwebviewsdemo/MainActivity.java.
+Again, no further steps are required to make the react-navigation library work with iOS; but with Android, you have to make the following modifications inside the file android/app/src/main/java/com/rnwebviewsdemo/MainActivity.java.

 After other import statements, add the following snippet.